padmaanumani/Hello-java/README.md

 Building the Application
 ------------------------

-Make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
+Make sure you have [Maven](http://maven.apache.org/ "Maven") installed..
 Then, *cd* into the root directory and execute:

 	mvn clean package